 How do Buddhists Meditate?

-- Observe your breath: Use your normal breathing.
-It isn’t necessary manipulate your breath, use abdominal breathing or have long, deep in-breaths and out-breaths.
-Just pay attention to your breath, one breath at a time.
-Make sure that your awareness is focused but be gentle, with an attitude of making friends with yourself.
+- Observe your breath: You don’t have to manipulate your breath, use abdominal breathing or have long, deep in-breaths and out-breaths.
+Just breathe normally and pay attention to your breathing process, one breath at a time.
+Keep your awareness focused but be gentle; you should have an attitude of discovering and making friends with yourself.

-- Observe each thought that pops into your mind without engaging them.
-Simply observe thoughts as they enter and leave your mind.
-We call this touch and go.
+- Acknowledge the thoughts that pop into your mind without engaging them.
+Simply observe them and let go.
+Come back to the breath.
+We call this “touch and go.”
 Let the thought arise, touch on it gently, and then let it go.

 Guided Buddhist Meditation

-Apart from using guided Buddhist meditation, you could also join your local meditation class.
-It’s a great way to interact with other like-minded people and achieve amazing meditation experiences.
-Now that we’ve answered how do Buddhist meditate, it’s time to try it out for yourself.
+You might also join a local meditation class.
+It’s a great way to interact with other like-minded people and compare notes and tips.
+Now that we’ve answered the question “How do Buddhists Meditate?” it’s time to try it out for yourself.
 Have fun!